mbsa-tud/tsad_platform/README.md

 One hyperparamter that must be mentioned is the `scoringFunction`:
 It is optional for all models.
 Its value changes how the anomaly scores are defined.
 If your model defines its own scoring function, don't add this field to the hyperparameters.
-Currently available scoring functions can be found in Chapter [Load/configure models](#loadconfigure-models-1).
+Currently available scoring functions can be found in [Appendix - Scoring functions](#scoring-functions).

 ### Configuration file